Sunnfjord Municipality: Geography

 The municipality makes up a large part of the traditional district of Sunnfjord.
 It surrounds the inner parts of the Førdefjorden and Dalsfjorden, plus the areas surrounding the Jølstravatnet all the way to the Jostedal Glacier.

 The highest point in the municipality is the 1826.43 m tall mountain Snønipa, located on the northeastern border with Gloppen Municipality.

 Kinn Municipality lies to the northwest, Gloppen Municipality lies to the north, Stryn Municipality lies to the northeast, Luster Municipality lies to the east, Sogndal Municipality lies to the southeast, Høyanger Municipality lies to the south, Fjaler Municipality lies to the southwest, and Askvoll Municipality lies to the west.

 Climate

 Situated slightly inland and along the innermost part of a narrow fjord, Sunnfjord's climate is somewhat colder in winter than places along the outer coast, but also with slightly warmer summer days.
+The same principle also holds within the municipality itself.
+Villages along the fjord such as Førde and Naustdal have milder winters, but slightly cooler summers than those further inland.

 Førde is one of Norway's wettest towns.
 The wettest season is autumn and winter with December as wettest month.
 The driest season is late spring and summer with May as the driest month.
 The climate data for Førde is consistent with an oceanic climate with the original Köppen climate threshold of -3 C (using the 0 C threshold for coldest month as in the United States, Førde would be classified as a humid continental climate).
 The all-time high is 32.5 C recorded 16 July 2003.
 The all-time low is -21 C.

+Villages further inland, such as Skei receive less precipitation than those along the fjords as a result of the mountainous terrain.
+Here the yearly average precipitation is around 1900mm.
+The wettest regions in the municipality are the upper parts of the Angedal and Naustdal valleys.
+Here the average yearly precipitation is around 2800mm.
+In these parts there is usually significant snow accumulation during the winter.
+Snow depths over 1 meter are not uncommon, while it can be free of snow along the fjord.